michasa001/eth-cli/README.md

   none

 DESCRIPTION
-  gets the log of past events of a contract address
+  Generates a random wallet address with its privatekey and mnemonic phrase.

 EXAMPLES
   $ eth generate --export

 ```

-## `eth getabi NAME`
+## `eth getabi <NAME>`

-gets an abi from storage
+Gets an ABI from storage.

 ```
 USAGE